 “I told her.”
 Rob’s jaw went slack.
 “What?
 I was bored and you left me there to rot.
 Fair is fair.”
 He tilted his head in concession.
 Definitely the same Vyra.

 “Captain, we should really get going,” Lyberry interjected.
 She was on her feet now, but only because the banging arrival of an ekapad had startled her.
 She couldn’t be blamed, as its touchdown sent red lightning crackling across the metallic surface of Platone.
 The curator stuck close to him, putting a hand on his shoulder to make sure she was grounded.
-Vyra responded by dismounting her spear and, in one fluid motion, slipping its blade under the woman’s palm and gently tossing her hand away.
+Vyra responded by slipping her spear-blade under the woman’s palm and gently tossing her hand away.

 “You’ve got climbing arms don’t you?” she asked the meeker milder folk.
 “Head on back to wherever while I’m talking to him.”
 She turned back to Rob.
 “I’ll give you three more guesses as to how I got out.”